tamw-wnet/PBS_Media_Manager_Client/README.md

 ## Changelog
+* Version 2.0.4 -- documentation updates and bugfixes

 * Version 2.0.3 -- new get_images behavior

 * Version 2.0.2 -- proper handling and documentation for filters with multiple values